-SV ACADEMY EXCLUSIONS POLICY
+SV ACADEMY SUSPENSION POLICY

 Statement of Intent

-Exclusion is an extreme sanction and is only administered by the Head of Learning (or, in the absence of the Head, the Deputy Head who is acting in that role).
+Suspension is an extreme sanction and is only administered by the Head of Learning (or, in the absence of the Head, the Deputy Head who is acting in that role).

-Exclusion, whether fixed term or permanent may be used for any of the following, all of which constitute examples of unacceptable conduct, and are infringements of the Student Discipline Policy:
+Suspension, whether fixed term or permanent may be used for any of the following, all of which constitute examples of unacceptable conduct, and are infringements of the Student Discipline Policy:

-This is not an exhaustive list and there may be other situations where the Head of Learning makes the judgment that exclusion is an appropriate sanction.
+This is not an exhaustive list and there may be other situations where the Head of Learning makes the judgment that suspension is an appropriate sanction.
 Please note, if a student shows physical aggression towards any member of staff or any student, ALL staff members have the right to physically restrain students.
 This is to protect all staff and students, including the student being restrained.

-The Decision To Exclude
+The Decision To Suspend

-An exclusion should not be enforced if doing so may put the safety of the student at risk.
+An suspension should not be enforced if doing so may put the safety of the student at risk.
 In cases where parents will not comply by, for example, refusing to collect the child, the child’s welfare is the priority.

 BEHAVIOUR OUTSIDE OF SVA